Welcome to today's edition of the Rush 24-7 podcast.

 They don't get sweetheart deals on their mortgages, and they're not members of the U.S. Senate at the same time.

-They know they can't have that kind of access, and they know that people in the Senate and the House who have access to that kind of money, people are voting in the interests of their own benefit to keep that relationship alive.
+And they know that people in the Senate and the House who have access to that kind of money people are voting in the interests of their own benefit to keep that relationship alive.

-And that's why we're getting stories here in the LA Times.
+And that's why we're getting stories here in the L.A.
+Times.

-Politicians' money woes strike accord with voters.
+Politicians' money woes strike a chord with voters.

-Except Obama and the Democrats are doing just that.
+And the Democrats are doing just that.

-So there's folks, there's something going on out there.
+So, folks, there's something going on out there.

 Real people, real lives ascending.